 Being a major gifts officer is a challenging profession, and as such, few people are fully qualified for the role.

-These four answers to frequently asked questions about major gifts officers should fill in most gaps you might have had in your knowledge of the role.
+These five answers to frequently asked questions about major gifts officers should fill in most gaps you might have had in your knowledge of the role.

 With these answers, you can start to see the shape a major gifts officer role would take at your organization with your specific major giving initiative, goals, and limitations.
 Remember, like with any team member, the major gifts officer has to fit with your nonprofit's mission and needs, first and foremost.